Professor Jing Wang, S. C. Fang Professor of Chinese Language and Culture, recently passed away at the age of 71

 .
 She was the founder and director of MIT New Media Action Lab

 and served as the Chair of the International Advisory Board for Creative Commons China.
 Wang is a recipient of the Overseas Distinguished Professor Award, given by China's Ministry of Education.
-She is also the founder and secretary-general of NGO2.0
+She was also the founder and secretary-general of NGO2.0

-Wang has received fellowships from the Radcliffe Institute of Advanced Studies of Harvard University, the National Humanities Center, and the Chiang Ching-kuo Foundation.
+Wang received fellowships from the Radcliffe Institute of Advanced Studies of Harvard University, the National Humanities Center, and the Chiang Ching-kuo Foundation.